hazelcast/hazelcast-csharp-client/README.md

 ### Configuration
 You can configure the Hazelcast .Net Client via API or XML.
 To start the client, you can pass a configuration or leave it empty to use default values.

-For programatic configuration; please see `Hazelcast.Config` packege and related API doc.
+For programatic configuration; please see `Hazelcast.Config` package and related API doc.

 For XML configuration; .Net Client uses the same [XML schema](http://www.hazelcast.com/schema/client-config) of Hazelcast Java Client.